harenber/ptc-go/README.md

 ## Debugging

-Setting an environment variable `pactor_debug` will enable some more debug messages.
-This feature will become more verbose in the future and will probably include the data transferred from and to the PACTOR modem.
+Setting an environment variable `pactor_debug=1` will enable some more debug messages.
+You can set the verbosity level from 1 (little debug output) to 3 (a LOT of debug output).

 ## Seeking help